 You hire an expert team to run your business – with something as important as strategic planning, why wouldn’t you hire an expert in strategic planning facilitation?
 Not only should you bring in someone from outside your team to provide a fresh perspective and approach, but you should also seek someone who specializes in strategy design – not just group facilitation – who can point out risks, gaps, and blind spots that may not be so obvious to, or taken for granted by, your team.

-The most critical mistake organizations often make is hiring a facilitator from their own industry vs someone who is actually an expert in strategy design process.
+The most critical mistake organizations often make is hiring a facilitator from their own industry instead of someone who is actually an expert in strategy design process.

 There are several things to look for when shopping for a facilitator:

-Broad expertise with particular emphasis on strategy design process
+Broad expertise with particular emphasis on the strategy design process

 Ability to incorporate and utilize a variety of methodologies (no one-trick ponies)

 Have the heart of a teacher who is willing to help you learn – not just do

 Again, your facilitator is your expedition guide, so you should expect them to dig in enough to understand who they will be working with, what you need to accomplish, and what expectations you have for the end result so they can focus their energy on getting you through the trek.

 The most successful fortune 500 companies, non-profit organizations and government agencies turn to strategic business planning facilitators like Erin Sedor to improve their leadership strategies and conflict resolution, develop strategic action plans, and even develop more effective mission statements for long term success.

 How to Get a Good ROI on Your Strategic Planning Sessions